Vishnu-Vardhan-R/CVP_Project/README.md

 ## Evaluation

-The script `eval.py` loads trained models, extracts activations from selected layers for a small batch of images, computes pairwise dissimilarities based on the Pearson correlation, and visualizes the results using heatmaps.
+The script `eval.py` loads trained models, extracts activations from selected layers for a batch of images, computes pairwise dissimilarities based on the Pearson correlation, and visualizes the results using heatmaps.

 <br>
 <details><summary><b>Instructions for eval.py</b></summary>